Invasive Species

 Arizona Invasive Plants and Grasses

 Let's take a look at the top eight invasive plants and grasses invading our state and some of the negative impacts they have on our bioregion.
-Some species outcompete native plants, reducing the resources wildlife rely on and creating a cascading effect of less food and habitat.
+Some invasive species in Arizona outcompete native plants, reducing the resources wildlife rely on and creating a cascading effect of less food and habitat.
 Others grow and spread rapidly, then quickly dry out in the hot Arizona sun, transforming into fine-fuel vegetation—meaning they ignite easily and burn quickly, worsening the risk of wildland fires.

 Invasive species mitigation and prevention are ongoing efforts across Arizona, including many Arizona State Parks.
 We hope to help minimize occurrences of invasives statewide through educational campaigns with our partners, encouraging public involvement, and policing invasives at a park level throughout the state.